 You can read about that project here.

 The metal tray was painted with Scandinavian Pink because I end up painting everything with it Chalk Paint.
 Don’t believe it?

 Check out this post here… Chalk Paint-It’s Not Just For Furniture.

-So obviously this tufted ottoman has been completed for awhile (it was shown in my Holiday Home Tour) but I’ve hesitated to post about it.
+So obviously this tufted ottoman has been completed for a while but I’ve hesitated to post about it.

 Why?
 Mainly because I don’t love it.
 Those tufts aren’t deep enough for my liking.

 But like I said, I have a plan. (my husband is always super excited to hear those words… ha!)

 My plan is….new fabric (which isn’t too much of a loss since this was a $6 drop cloth) and a totally new tufting technique here.